t1st3/generator-amd/README.md

 * Minification of the module: [UglifyJS](http://marijn.haverbeke.nl/uglifyjs)
 * Automatic creation of the documentation: [JSDoc](http://usejsdoc.org)
 * Automatic versioning of all the project when version is modified in package.json
+* Opens automagically the project in your browser and reloads the page on each change made to the project (liverelaod)

 Installation